-Tension headaches are a very common health disorder and are one of the most prevalent neurological conditions.
 Consequently, practically everyone experiences them at least once in their lifetime and there is a need for effective treatments.
 While many people resort to medications, not everybody knows that acupressure can be a helpful long-term form of maintance care.

 What causes tension headaches?

 The exact causes of tension headaches are not fully understood, but there are several factors that are believed to contribute to their development.

 Some of the most common causes of tension headaches include:

 Stress: One of the most common causes of tension headaches is stress.
 This can be due to work pressure, family problems, financial issues, health concerns or any other stressful situation.
 Emotions such as anger, irritability, and frustration are also often related to tension headaches caused by stress.

 Poor posture: Poor posture can also lead to tension headaches, especially if you spend long hours sitting at a desk or in front of a computer screen.